 Certificate of Good Standing

-Certificate of Good Standing is required by the members of The Institute of Chartered Accountant of India (ICAI) for the immigration & visa purposes and for pursuing education and employment outside India (abroad).
+A certificate of Good Standing is required by the members of The Institute of Chartered Accountants of India (ICAI) for immigration & visa purposes and for pursuing education and employment outside India (abroad).

 Kindly find the download link given here:

 - Application Form for issuance of Goodstanding Certificate – Download Pdf